Select language

 Exercise price

-The exercise price of an option is the price at which the underlying security is delivered upon exercising of the option.
+The exercise price of an option is the price at which the underlying security is bought or sold upon exercising of the option.

 Final settlement price